 Currently, we have two self-developed cryptocurrency exchange platforms operating under the brand name Ebonex, and we support users to buy and/or sell digital assets through Ebonex.
 Our customers include retail users and institutions.
-We aim to establish a global blockchain financial service platform, with services to be provided to each countries and regions in which we operate.
+We aim to establish a global blockchain financial service platform, with services to be provided to each countries and regions in which we operate under their respective laws and regulations.